wcyn/bc-14-pair-programming/README.md

-# pair-programming-andela
+# Psquair - The Pair Programming App of the Century
-An Flask application that facilitates pair programming
+An Flask application that facilitates pair programming in conjuction with the Firepad JavaScript Library

 ## Getting Started
 These instructions should help you run the code on your machine.